laprej/laprej-www/courses/rpi-csci-4975-2016-fall.md

 than 89.5.
 The same modifier points occur for the A, C and D ranges except that there is no A+ nor is a D- allowed under the RPI Grade Modifier Policy.

-**Assignment Grading Criteria**: Programming assignments are graded as follows: 15% for proper comments (e.g., each function should indicate what it does) and 85% for a correct working implementation.
-We typically divide the correctness points over key functions working.
-For example, reading - worth 10 points, writing -- worth 10 points as file correctly, and then doing the calculation correctly -- worth 65 points.
-Note that programs that either don't compile or generate a `core dump` typically get no more than 20 points of the 85.
-Thus, your max score for a "properly commented" program that fails in some fundamental way is only 35 points even if you spent 100 hours of time on it.
-Non-programming assignments/homeworks are graded on a per-problems basis.
-Typically 5 problems will be given and each is worth 20 points.

 ### Academic Integrity